Research at the Department of Mathematics

 Research Field: Analysis, Modelling and Numerics

 The interplay between basic mathematical research on the one hand and interdisciplinary and intersectoral research co-operation on the other is characteristic for the field of analysis, modelling and numerics, usually in the context of partial differential equations (PDE).
-From a classical- mathematical point of view research focuses on the well-posedness of extreme problems, which arise particularly in elasticity theory, but also in image processing (F. Duzaar).
-Other aspects are the rigorous mathematical modelling, analysis and simulation of phenomena from application sciences, which lead to deterministic and stochastic systems of partial (or ordinary) differential equations.
+Focal point is the rigorous mathematical modelling, analysis and simulation of phenomena from application sciences, which lead to deterministic and stochastic systems of partial (or ordinary) differential equations.
 Prominent examples are found in hydrodynamics: flows with different phases, with microstructures (E. Bänsch, G. Grün), in interaction with solid bodies or in complex media.
-Moreover, inverse problems in context with partial differential equations with respect to the developement of mathematical methods in image – and signal processing are researched (M. Burger).
+Moreover, inverse problems in context with partial differential equations with respect to the development of mathematical methods in image – and signal processing are researched (M. Burger).

 The existence, the uniqueness and qualitative behavior of solutions are investigated analytically with the objective of validating the underlying models.
 In numerics, fundamentals for efficient, computer-assisted calculation of approximation solutions for partial differential equations or variational problems are provided.
 These include both discretization (finite volume, finite element or discontinuous Galerkin methods), rigorous analysis of convergence properties and the development and implementation of powerful software packages (Navier, Femlisp, Image, Richy, EconDrop3D, HyPHM, FESTUNG, UTBEST3D).
 In the future, methods of high-performance calculation (HPC) will be increasingly used in simulation calculations of the often highly-dimensional PDG systems, as they occur in the discretization of multiscale problems or stochastic partial differential equations.
 Interfacial phenomena, especially on small scales, and fluid-structure interactions lead to mathematically interesting questions, which are – due to their high relevance in life and engineering sciences – in the research focus of analysis, modelling and numerics.